 Many changes have affected our lives since the beginning of the pandemic; one is an increased interest in LASIK eye surgery.
 When COVID-19 began and our offices closed, we never expected the rebound would include a rise in demand for LASIK surgery.
-After speaking with our patients and seeing the positive impact on eyeglass and contact lens wearers, it makes perfect sense.
+After speaking with our patients and seeing the positive impact on eyeglasses and contact lens wearers, LASIK makes perfect sense.

 Rid Yourself Of Fogged Up Glasses

 There is that dreaded moment for eyeglass wearers when they put their mask on and step out of the car.
 They no longer can see what is right in front of them, even with prescription eyewear.
 The fog is bothersome and distracting to the everyday actions of life.
 LASIK provides clear vision to remove the hassle of correctly placing your mask under your eyeglass bridge.